What to Include On Your Wedding Website

 2. Date.
 Location.
 Time.

 Your guest’s top questions will revolve around these three things.
 You will have this information on your wedding invitation, but having a website where they can access these details en route to your big day is so helpful!
 Be clear about what time your ceremony will start.
-If you don’t want guests arriving super early, suggest an arrival time of 20-25 minutes before the ceremony time to give them plenty of time to park, drop off the gift and find their seats before the ceremony begins.
+If you don’t want guests arriving super early, suggest an arrival time of 20-25 minutes before the ceremony time to give them plenty of time to park, drop off the gift, and find their seats before the ceremony begins.

 3. Parking & Transportation